Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

 # Use Secure Boot Features to Protect Your Design

- The secure boot functionality in Xilinx devices allows you to support the confidentiality, integrity, and authentication of partitions.
+ The secure boot functionality in Xilinx™ devices allows you to support the confidentiality, integrity, and authentication of partitions.

- Secure boot in Zynq UltraScale+ MPSoC is accomplished by combining the Hardware Root of Trust (HWRoT) capabilities with the option of encrypting all boot partitions.
+ Secure boot in Zynq® UltraScale+™ MPSoCs is accomplished by combining the Hardware Root of Trust (HWRoT) capabilities with the option of encrypting all boot partitions.
 The HWRoT is based on the RSA-4096 asymmetric algorithm with SHA-3/384, which is hardware accelerated.
 Confidentiality is provided using 256-bit Advanced Encryption Standard Galois Counter Mode (AES-GCM).

  This section focuses on how to use and implement the following: